Structure-Preserving Generalized Manifold Galerkin Reduction for Port-Hamiltonian Systems: Introduction

 \section{Introduction}

-Port-Hamiltonian (\pH) systems are often derived via energy-based modelling, which is e.g., used for multi-physics systems, e.g., electrical circuits \cite{falaize2016passive}, mechanical systems \cite{duindam2009modeling}, and fluid dynamics \cite{califano2021geometric}.
-By using this type of modelling, a (big) overall system can be decomposed into subsystems, which are interconnected through their ports.
-An important property of these \pH systems is that they satisfy an energy/power balance equation, i.e., the change in the Hamiltonian with respect to time equals the supplied energy minus the dissipated energy, which can be used to derive properties like stability and passivity.
-However, for a given high-dimensional \pH system, its simulation can be computationally expensive.
-To overcome this bottleneck, model (order) reduction (\MOR) techniques, which approximate the full-order model (\FOM) by a reduced-order model (\ROM), have been proposed.
-Some well-known \MOR methods are, e.g., the proper orthogonal decomposition (\POD)\cite{sirovich1987turbulence}, the iterative rational Krylov algorithm (\IRKA) \cite{antoulas2010interpolatory}, and the balanced truncation \cite{moore1981principal}.
-Unfortunately, the aforementioned \MOR methods do not guarantee preservation of the \pH structure in the \ROM.
-However, in the last years multiple structure-preserving \pH methods have been developed.
-In the following, we provide an overview of such methods and subsequently introduce our new method.
+Port-Hamiltonian (\pH) systems are often derived via energy-based modeling and arise in a wide range of applications such as electrical circuits \cite{falaize2016passive}, mechanical systems \cite{duindam2009modeling}, and fluid dynamics \cite{califano2021geometric}.
+By using this type of modeling, a large-scale system can be decomposed into subsystems which are interconnected through their ports.
+An important property of these \pH systems is that they satisfy an energy balance equation, which states that the rate of change of the Hamiltonian equals the supplied energy minus the dissipated energy.
+This relation can be used to derive system properties such as passivity.
+However, the simulation of high-dimensional \pH systems can be computationally expensive.
+To overcome this bottleneck, model order reduction (\MOR) techniques have been developed that approximate the full-order model (\FOM) by a lower-dimensional reduced-order model (\ROM), see e.g., \cite{Antoulas2005, BennerGugercinWilcox2015, BennerOhlbergerCW2017, Hesthaven_Peherstorfer_Unger_2026} for an overview.
+Well-known \MOR methods include the proper orthogonal decomposition (\POD)\cite{sirovich1987turbulence}, the iterative rational Krylov algorithm (\IRKA) \cite{antoulas2010interpolatory}, and the balanced truncation \cite{moore1981principal}.
+While these methods have been successfully applied in a wide range of settings, they do not generally preserve the \pH structure of the original system in the \ROM.
+However, numerous structure-preserving \MOR methods for \pH systems have been developed in recent years.
+In the following, we provide an overview of these methods.